foss2serve/git-intro-activity/activity.md

 Copyright and Licensing
 -----------------------

-Copyright 2016, Darci Burdge and Stoney Jackson
+Copyright 2016, Darci Burdge and Stoney Jackson SOME RIGHTS RESERVED

 This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
 To view a copy of this license, visit